When the sun is out, you might enjoy yourself in the water. Unfortunately, dropping your AirPods in water might ruin your beautiful day.

 After drying your AirPods for 24 hours or more, you should check your AirPods to see if they’re working or not.
 Connect them to your Apple devices using Bluetooth and listen to a few of your favorite songs.

-If they sound alright, you’re good to go, but I recommend you not use them for another day to eliminate any leftover moisture in your AirPods.
+If they sound right, you’re good to go, but I recommend you not use them for another day to eliminate any leftover moisture in your AirPods.

 7. Replace AirPods if still not working